garrandall/popular-music-data/tracks/bad-bad-leroy-brown-jim-croce.md

 Leroy shootin' dice
 And at the edge of the bar
 Sat a girl named Doris
-And ooh that girl looked nice
+And oh that girl looked nice

 Well he cast his eyes upon her
 And the trouble soon began